 The Artist & Rez Dog Rescuer Behind the Desert Sunrise Collection: Vernan Kee

-Vernan Kee, the artist behind our latest Artist Series, is a graphic designer, endurance athlete, and dog rescue champion.
+Vernan Kee, the artist behind our latest Artist Series (the Desert Sunrise Collection, including a special-edition Front Range® Harness), is a graphic designer, endurance athlete, and dog rescue champion.
 We checked in with him to hear his inspiring story.
 Photography by Tara Kerzhner.

 Vernan drove his van through hairpin turns on a steep climb up the Navajo Nation’s mountains.
 His partner, Chantal, and adopted rez dogs swayed with the winding road.
 Hours in, they found a spot to start their search.
 Vernan and Chantal scanned the area.
 Their dogs sniffed.
 Then suddenly, there they were – 10 frightened stray dogs.
 Vernan thought to himself, “Leave no dog behind.”
 That’s why he was here.
 The rescue was on.